ay-lab/fithic/README.md

 ## How-to Install
 Fit-Hi-C may be installed through one of two ways. **NOTE** - pip release of Fit-Hi-C v.2.0.0 still underway.
 Please follow Github Installation protocol

- - PyPi
  - Github

-### PyPi Installation
-Arguably the easiest method.
-The only command you need to run is:

-    pip install fithic
-This should handle all dependencies needed.
-If you encounter an error with the installation process.
-Ensure that pip is installed correctly (step by step instructions found [here](https://pip.pypa.io/en/stable/installing/)).
-If problems persist, try to attempt:

-    sudo -H pip install fithic

-Please note that Fit-Hi-C is currently **only** supported in *Python 2.7*.

-Should everything work correctly you will be able to run fithic as a command line argument i.e.

-    fithic --ARGUMENTS

 ### Github Installation
 Run: